 - Declaring that emotional abuse is harmful to God's people and that it violates God’s intentions for our relationships with one another.

-- Acknowledge that emotional abuse occurs and should not be kept a secret.
+- Acknowledging that emotional abuse occurs and should not be kept a secret.

-- Recognize that children, adults, or seniors need advocates to speak out against emotional abuse or arrange for their protection.
+- Recognizing that children, adults, or seniors need advocates to speak out against emotional abuse or arrange for their protection.

-- Take emotional abuse seriously.
+- Taking emotional abuse seriously.
 Use spiritual authority to speak out against abuse and call abusers to confession and repentance.